hotmeshio/sdk-typescript/README.md

 - **Handle API** — `handle.status()`, `handle.state(true)`, and `handle.export()` give programmatic access to any running or completed workflow.
 - **Logging** — set `HMSH_LOGLEVEL` (`debug`, `info`, `warn`, `error`, `silent`) to control log verbosity.
 - **OpenTelemetry** — set `HMSH_TELEMETRY=true` to emit spans and metrics.
 Plug in any OTel-compatible collector.

+## YAML workflows

+HotMesh also supports a declarative YAML syntax.
+The same activities run in both modes — the difference is compilation speed.
+YAML workflows compile ~10x faster because the execution graph is declared upfront rather than discovered through replay.
+The tradeoff is expressiveness: YAML uses a functional pipe syntax for conditions and transformations instead of native TypeScript control flow.

+See the [Quick Start guide](https://github.com/hotmeshio/sdk-typescript/blob/main/docs/quickstart.md) for YAML examples and the `tests/functional/` directory for working implementations.

 ## Architecture